ropg/pinapl/README.md

 I hooked the display up to the GLi [AR-300M](https://www.gl-inet.com/ar300m/) running its stock firmware (OpenWRT with a custom web interface, although OpenWRT's own luci web-interface is also available under "advanced").
 This is a TP-link knock-off (5 x 5 cm pcb), except it has two ethernet ports, more flash, more RAM and a PCIe connector that they say they will have a 5 GHz expansion board for at some point.
 This router set me back 35 euros on Amazon.
 If you're on a budget and want to play, the AR-150 model is 20 euros and should work just as well.

 The serial port, power and ground are in the blue connector.
+5V is not available on any header connectors on this access point, so that (brown) wire is soldered to the USB connector pin on the bottom of the board.
 Note that the RX on the display goes to the TX on your access point or computer and vice versa.
 The extra red wire is for the reset.
-Turns out that even if you tell OpenWRT not to use the serial port as a console port (by putting a `#` in front of the line that says "askconsole" in `/etc/inittab) the UBoot bootloader will still get confused if something talks back at it during boot.
+Turns out that even if you tell OpenWRT not to use the serial port as a console port (by putting a `#` in front of the line that says `askconsole` in `/etc/inittab`) the UBoot bootloader will still get confused if something talks back at it during boot.
 So the access point would not boot with the display attached.
-Instead of flashing a bootloader that did not use the serial port, I decided to see if the GPIO line (gpio 16) available on this board was maybe low during boot, so I could use it to keep the display reset during boot.
-I was lucky, and now this little script wakes up the display after I boot if I call it with '1' as argument.
+Instead of flashing a bootloader that did not use the serial port, I decided to see if the GPIO line (gpio 16) available on this board was maybe low during boot, so I could tie it to the reset wire to shut the display up during boot.
+I was lucky, and now this little script called `gpio16` wakes up the display after I boot if I call it with '1' as argument.

 ```sh
 #!/bin/sh